 From 1988 through 1998, survey designs were independent from year to year, stations being placed anew in the strata.
 Since 1999 about 50% of the stations included in the preceding year's design have been repeated as fixed stations in the following year, the others being placed, as before, using the buffered sampling rules.
 Catches are correlated from year to year by position, and fixing stations improves the ability of the survey to indicate year-to-year changes in stock size by inducing serial correlation in survey error (Kingsley, 2001a).

-In 2016, 256 stations were planned at depths between 150 and 600 m in the survey area, with 40 'extra' stations mapped and available to be included if time permitted.
-252 of the 256 planned stations incl.
-14 'extra' stations were fished.
-8 stations were reported as having been moved more than 2 n.mi. from the planned position, with a mean of 9.2 n.mi.; 31 stations were discarded either of untrawlable bottom owing to general trawl difficulties.
+In 2017, 291 stations were planned at depths between 150 and 600 m in the survey area, with 33 'extra' stations mapped and available to be included if time permitted.
+291 planned stations incl.
+15 'extra' stations were fished.
+8 stations were reported as having been moved more than 2 n.mi. from the planned position, with a mean of 3.3 n.mi.; 30 stations were discarded, either due to untrawlable bottom or owing to general trawl difficulties.

-Of the 252 stations fished, 156 provided usable data to the shrimp survey.
-In the course of the shrimp survey, 39 CTD casts were made along standard transects offshore and in Disko Bay and Vaigat; 13 stations were fished to cover deep water Greenland halibut and at 92 extra station were fished with an beam trawl for benthos monitoring.
+Of the 292 stations fished, 215 provided usable data to the shrimp survey.
+In the course of the shrimp survey, 36 CTD casts were made along standard transects offshore and in Disko Bay and Vaigat; xx stations were fished to cover deep water Greenland halibut and at 61 extra station were fished with an beam trawl for benthos monitoring.